 docassemble will make restore from the backup.
 You can

-The second way is to use persistent volumes, which is a feature of Docker.
+The second method of persistent storage is to use persistent volumes, which is a feature of Docker.
 This will store the data in directories on the Docker host, so that when you destroy the container, these directories will be untouched, and when you start up a new container, it will use the saved directories.
+This feature is only available if you are running docassemble in a single-server configuration.

 These two options are explained in the following subsections.